 You can purchase additional seats for your subscription at any time on Unity’s website.
-For information on activating a Unity license using the Unity Hub, see Hub documentation.
-For information on activating a Unity license using the command line, Activate a license from the command line.
+For information on activating Unity, see Online Activation.

 If you want to collaborate with individuals outside your Organization without giving them access to your Organization’s sensitive information, add the user directly to a specific Project.
 If the contributor has their own Plus or Pro Editor Seat that matches the Organization’s subscription tier, you do not need to assign them one of yours.